HeterPu/PHStockChart/README.md

 License
 ==============
-YYKit is provided under the MIT license.
+PHStockChart is provided under the MIT license.
 See LICENSE file for details.